eoPortal

 Mission Capabilities

-Each CHIME satellite will carry a HyperSpectral Imager (HSI) on board which will be a pushbroom-type grating Imaging Spectrometer with high Signal-to-noise ratio and data uniformity to support the monitoring, implementation and improvement of a range of policies in the domain of raw material, food security, agriculture and soil properties.
-HSI will have secondary applications that relate to biodiversity and ecosystem sustainability, forestry management, environmental degradation, lake/coastal ecosystems, water quality, and snow characteristics.
+Each CHIME satellite will carry a Hyperspectral Imager (HSI), a pushbroom-type grating imaging spectrometer designed for high signal-to-noise ratio and data uniformity.
+HSI will support the monitoring, implementation, and improvement of policies related to raw materials, food security, agriculture, and soil properties.
+Secondary applications include biodiversity and ecosystem sustainability, forestry management, environmental degradation monitoring, inland and coastal water quality, and snow and ice characterisation.

 Performance Specifications